caoruikai/Learn-Use-Create/Programming/Spark/mac-spark-install.md

-# Set up Pyspark Environment on local linux-like machine
+# Set up Pyspark Environment on local Mac (OSX) machine

 A pyspark program on a local machine needs to find 4 things: `java` location, `pyspark` location, `spark` location, `python` used for the driver node